robotools/robofab/Documentation/source/docs_objects/RContour.rst

 .. py:attribute:: box

-The bounding box for the contour (read only).
+The bounding box for the contour. (read only)

 .. py:attribute:: clockwise